 If a young person, like yourself, experiences racism of any kind, they can feel lonely and sad.
 Like bullying, they may also try and avoid situations where racist behaviour could occur, and pretend to be ill, play truant from school, or be scared to leave their house.

-That is why there are many ongoing campaigns to stamp out racism wherever it rears its ugly head eg. sport - Show Racism The Red Card and Kick Racism Out Of Football; employment - One Workplace Equal Rights; all areas of life - One Scotland.
+That is why there are many ongoing campaigns to stamp out racism wherever it rears its ugly head - for example there is the Show Racism The Red Card campaign to try and combat racism in football.

-Yes it is!
-If you want to get technical, it’s an offence under Section 18 of the Public Order Act 1986 for any person to use "threatening, abusive or insulting words or behaviour" with the intention of inciting or stirring up racial hatred or if, in the circumstances, this is likely to happen.
+Under Section 18 of the Public Order Act 1986, any person who uses "threatening, abusive or insulting words or behaviour" with the intention of inciting or stirring up racial hatred.

 Meanwhile the Crime & Disorder Act 1999 makes racial harassment a serious criminal offence in Scotland.
 Not only that, but it is also an offence to display written material, such as posters, in the same manner.